Reasons for requiring Research Support from the Registry

 - Developing study specific modules

 Prospective investigators should contact the office before embarking on, developing, or seeking funding for the study so that the costs of this proposed work can be clarified.
-Please complete a DATA SEARCH FORM and a DATA SHARING AGREEMENT.
-Use the I-DSD/CAH data fields to identify fields required for your study.

 Once submitted all study documents are sent to the Scientific Panel for approval.